 The lockdowns resulting from the coronavirus pandemic and the economic depression this has exacerbated all demonstrate how society rests on the labour of the working class, many of whom, recently dubbed “essential” and publicly applauded, are poorly paid and insecurely employed.
 Once the health crisis is over, millions of these workers will be thrown out of work (and even out of the country).

 To save society from a prolonged and barbaric regression it is this essential class, the direct producers of all social wealth, which has the need, the interest and the capacity to seize control of the economy and plan it in the interests of the common good, i.e. socialism.
+The goal of socialism is the transition to communism: a classless society which heralds the liberation of humanity from exploitation, oppression, and war.

 A system based on the private ownership of the economy depends on the exploitation of women’s unpaid labour in the home to replenish the ranks of workers for future exploitation on a daily and generational basis.
 This is enforced through the institution of the nuclear family, religious and patriarchal ideology, and generalised sexual violence.
 The need to uphold the oppressive ideals of the patriarchal family means the oppression not only of women but of all LGBT people, and youth, in bourgeois society.